Research Interests:

 Peer Reviewed Publications:

 - Carie A. Steele.
 Public Goods and Donor Priorities: The Political Economy of Development Aid for Infectious Disease Control.
 Foreign Policy Analysis.
-Forthcoming
+2017.
+13 (4) 986-10002

 - Pahre, Robert D. and Carie A Steele.
 Teaching Politics in the National Parks.
 Journal of Political Science Education.
 2015 11:3